Musically motivated CNNs

 - Improving cochlear implant users music perception @ German Hearing Center

 Music appreciation remains rather poor for many Cochlear Implant (CI) users due to their poor pitch perception.
 Simple music structures with a clear rhythm/beat are well perceived for CI users.
-By re-mixing the music we are able to simplify the signal to make it more suitable for implantees.
+By re-mixing the music it is possible to simplify the signal to make it more suitable for implantees.
 But the multitrack recordings necessary to generate a re-mix are not always accessible.
-To overcome this limitation, we propose to use current source separation state-of-the-art techniques to estimate the multitrack recordings.
+To overcome this limitation, we proposed using source separation techniques to estimate the multitrack recordings.
 We conducted perceptual studies with non-negative matrix factorization -based separations, and we further provided additional results considering deep recurrent neural networks as a source separation algorithm – see our JASA article.

-We studied new contributions for audio event detection methods using Non-negative Matrix Deconvolution and the Itakura Saito divergence that improve efficiency and numerical stability, and simplify the generation of target pattern sets.
-A new approach for handling background sounds is proposed and moreover, a new detection criteria based on estimating the perceptual presence of the target class sources is introduced.
-Experimental results obtained for drum detection in polyphonic music and drum solos demonstrate the beneficial effects of the proposed extensions.
-Associated publication.
+We studied novel audio event detection methods using non-negative matrix deconvolution and the itakura saito divergence.
+A new approach for handling background sounds was proposed and moreover, a new detection criteria based on estimating the perceptual presence of the target class sources was introduced.
+Experimental results obtained for drum detection in polyphonic music and drum solos demonstrate the beneficial effects of the proposed extensions – see our ICASSP paper.

-Pretends to provide a SIMPLE framework where ALL the binary chord profiles are properly defined.
-Open available on GitHub.
+A SIMPLE framework where ALL binary chord profiles are properly defined – available on GitHub.

-The previous research question is answered by means of a perceptual test.
-It is concluded that the smallest pitch difference between 2 consecutive tones that a musician listener can detect (3.18 MELs) is smaller than the smallest pitch difference perceived by non-musicians (11.41 MELs).
-Further conclusions are published here.
+We answered the previous question via a perceptual test.
+We concluded that the smallest pitch difference between 2 consecutive tones that a musician can detect (3.18 MELs) is smaller than the smallest pitch difference perceived by a non-musician (11.41 MELs).
+Further conclusions are listed here.